This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • In the bowl of a stand mixer fitted with the paddle attachment, add the flour, sugar, salt, cinnamon, and baking powder.
-Mix with paddle (by hand) just to distribute ingredients.
-Add butter and mix on low to cut in the butter until the butter is no longer visible and it resembles wet sand.
+Mix the dry ingredients with the paddle or by hand just enough to distribute the ingredients.

-• With the mixer running on low, slowly pour in the cream mixture and mix until almost incorporated.
+• With the mixer running on low, slowly pour the cream mixture into the flour mixture and mix until almost incorporated.

-• Dump out mixture on a dry surface and knead dough together (gently, with love!).
-Add the Cinnamon Chips once no visible dry spots remain, and gently fold them in.
+• Dump the dough out onto a dry surface and knead it together (gently, with love!).

-• Cut into 3.5 in strips and then cut each strip into squares and then cut each square in half on a diagonal to form a triangle.
-Place triangles onto parchment lined baking sheet.
-Keep them in the refrigerator and work quickly to keep dough cold.
+• Press the dough out into a rectangle of about a ½ inch thickness.
+Using a bench scraper or pastry cutter, cut the dough into 3.5 inch strips, and then each strip into squares.
+Cut each square in half on a diagonal to form a triangle.
+Place triangles onto a parchment lined baking sheet.

-• Whisk all ingredients together, cover with plastic wrap until ready to use.
+• Whisk all glaze ingredients together, cover with plastic wrap until ready to use.

 Video